Nespresso machines can feel pretty complicated to handle when you first purchase one.

 Summary

-Nespresso machines have multiple reasons that they may be blinking orange.
+Nespresso machines have multiple reasons why they may be blinking orange.

 One of the most common reasons your Nespresso may be blinking orange is the empty water reservoir.